 It can be caused by oily skin, humid, warm weather, sweaty clothes, hormones, or a weak immune system.

 Symptoms include patches of skin discoloration, usually on the back, chest, neck and upper arms, itching, and scaling.
 The condition is not painful or contagious, but because it’s visible it can lead to stress, self-consciousness, and other psychological problems.
 Over-the-counter antifungal creams, lotions or shampoos can help treat tinea versicolor successfully.
 But even then, skin color may remain uneven for several weeks or months.
 Be patient, and avoid wearing tight and sweaty clothes.
 Let the skin breathe.
+In severe cases, dermatologists prescribe topical and/or oral antifungal medication.
+In severe cases, dermatologists prescribe topical and/or oral antifungal medication.

 Tinea cruris or jock itch is another common fungal infection of the skin.
 It belongs to the tinea family - the same group as the tinea versicolor, the athlete’s foot, and ringworms.
 And, just as the other conditions in this group, jock itch is typically harmless, but it can spread really quickly and be quite unpleasant.
 It’s caused by mold-like fungi, known as dermatophytes, that live on the skin and thrive in warm, moist areas.